Land condition determines the capacity of grazing land to produce useful forage.

 Fair or B condition (Figure 2) has at least one or more of the following features, but otherwise is similar to A condition:

-- Some decline of 3P grasses; increase in other species (less favoured grasses, weeds) and/or bare ground (more than 30% but less than 60%)
+- Some decline of 3P grasses; increase in other species (less favoured grasses, weeds) and/or bare ground (more than 30% but less than 50% in most years)

-- Some decline in soil condition; some signs of previous erosion and/or current susceptibility to erosion is a concern
+- Some decline in soil condition; some signs of previous erosion and current signs of erosion risk

 Figure 3.
 Land in ‘C’, or poor, condition